logo

 Máire Egan ‘Reflections on Ogham and the Irish harp’ Éigse, Vol. XIX part 2, 1983

-A response to Sean O'Boyle's 1980 book Ogam the poets' secret this article outlines various European musical backgrounds to the tuning of the Gaelic harp.
+A response to Sean O’Boyle’s 1980 book Ogam the poets’ secret (which is Available from the Emporium), this article outlines various European musical backgrounds to the tuning of the Gaelic harp.

 Robert Evans ‘A copy of the Downhill harp’ Galpin Society Journal no. 50, 1997